smithy-lang/smithy-rs/design/src/client/configuration.md

 While `ConfigLoader`, `SdkConfig`, and service configs allow users to configure the necessary runtime components for today's `Tower`-based infrastructure, they do not cover all of the components required for the orchestrator to perform its job.

-The following table shows for each runtime component (the left column), what method on `ConfigLoader`, `sdk_config::Builder`, and service config builder (e.g. `aws_sdk_s3::config::Builder`) are currently available (the middle column) and what new method will be available on those types as proposed by the RFC (the right column).
+The following table shows for each runtime component (the left column), what method on `ConfigLoader`, `sdk_config::Builder`, and service config builder (e.g. `aws_sdk_s3::config::Builder`) are currently available (the middle column) and what new method will be available on those types as proposed by the design (the right column).

 | Runtime component | Today's builder method | Proposed builder method |
 | :-: | --- | --- |